-Old-growth forests lower climate risks for surrounding communities
+Protecting old-growth forests reduces climate risks for communities

-Global heating is putting the health and safety of communities in danger, and clearcut logging is making things worse.
-Clearcutting exacerbates heatwaves and increases the number and size of forest fires.
-It also increases the risk of flooding, erosion and landslides.
+Global heating is putting the health and safety of communities in danger, and clearcut logging—particularly of old-growth forests—is making things worse.
+Clearcutting increases the risk of flooding, erosion and landslides.
+It also exacerbates heat waves and increases the number and size of forest fires.

-For the safety of communities across B.C., please add your voice today to make sure B.C.’s forests minister, Katrine Conroy, commits to an immediate deferral to logging in at-risk old-growth forests, while implementing and fully funding all 14 recommendations made by the Old Growth Strategic Review.
+For the safety of communities across B.C., please add your voice today to make sure B.C.’s Minister of Forests, Bruce Ralston, works with First Nations to address delays and speed up implementation of all 14 recommendations made by the Old Growth Strategic Review.

-Your letter will be sent to B.C.’s Minister of Forests, Lands, Natural Resource Operations and Rural Development, Katrine Conroy and cc’d to the Minister of State for Lands and Natural Resource Operations, Nathan Cullen; Premier John Horgan; Minister of Environment and Climate Change Strategy, George Heyman; and your local MLA.
+Your letter will be sent to B.C.’s Minister of Forests, Bruce Ralston, and cc’d to Premier David Eby; B.C.’s Minister of Environment and Climate Change Strategy, George Heyman; the Minister of Water, Land and Resource Stewardship, Nathan Cullen; and your local MLA.